 Learn how to program with Python from beginning to end.
 My book is made primarily for beginners.
 However, at least two-thirds of it is aimed at intermediate programmers.
 You may be wondering how that works.
-The book will be split into four parts.
+The book will be split into five parts.

 The first part is the beginner section.
 In it you will learn all the basics of Python.
 From Python types (strings, lists, dictionaries) to conditional statements to loops.
 You will also learn about comprehensions, functions and classes and everything in between!
 Note: This section has been completed and is in the editing phase.

 This section will be a curated tour of the Python Standard Library.
 The intent isn’t to cover everything in it, but instead it is to show the reader that you can do a lot with Python right out of the box.
 We’ll be covering the modules I find the most useful in day-to-day programming tasks, such as os, sys, logging, threads, and more.

 This section is all intermediate level material.
 It covers the following:

 Now things get really interesting!
 In part four, we will be learning how to install 3rd party libraries (i.e. packages) from the Python Package Index and other locations.
 We will cover easy_install and pip.
 This section will also be a series of tutorials where you will learn how to use the packages you download.
 For example, you will learn how to download a file, parse XML, use an Object Relational Mapper to work with a database, etc.